sequenceiq/blog-test/source/_posts/2015-03-29-periscope-ambari-2-dot-0-scale-based-on-any-metric.markdown

 ## Periscope alerts

 Previously you had to configure such alerts in Periscope and Periscope did the heavy lifting collecting the metric values.
-The new alert system in Ambari will take care of that which means in Periscope you'll have to configure which Ambari alert you want to use to scale your cluster.
+The new alert system in Ambari will take care of that and it means in Periscope you'll have to configure which Ambari alert you want to use to scale your cluster.
 Periscope will make its decisions based on the alert's history preventing to trigger a scaling activity unnecessarily.
-You'll be able to attach scaling actions to Ambari defined alerts the same way you did with Periscope based alerts.
+You'll be able to attach scaling actions to `Ambari defined alerts` the same way you did with Periscope based alerts.
 For example: enable scaling based on the above defined allocated memory:
 ```
 {
   "alertName": "allocatedmemory",